hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 I used this guide: https://learn.sparkfun.com/tutorials/hookup-guide-for-the-sparkfun-redboard-artemis-nano

+Note: I am using Windows 10, so this Log will reference the relevant Windows 10 IDE links that I found useful

 It has a lot of useful info.

 Fortunately, I did not have to buy a USB to Serial cable- this board has a CH340E chip, which has built in USB to Serial IC (https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter)